pflores3/Best-README-Template/BLANK_README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Allows you to convert an XML file into a JSON file or a JSON file into an XML file.
-Simply paste your XML or JSON data and invoke the AWS API Gateway to produce the conversion.
+Simply paste your XML or JSON data in the request body and invoke the AWS API Gateway to return the response body.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>